 If you are interested in the Academy for your student, please fill out the Interest Form below.

-Prior to 2020, more than 60% of Houston-area kindergartners began school academically behind and not reading ready, not having mastered letter, number, and color identification.
-This figure disproportionately reflects students in low-income neighborhoods and sets students on different learning tracks at the very beginning.
-Generation One Academy works to change that with a model that helps prepare young minds socially and academically.
+The last few years of data show that 46% of Houston-area kindergartners began school not kindergarten ready.
+This figure disproportionately reflects students in low-income neighborhoods and sets students on a disadvantaged learning trajectory from the very beginning.
+Generation One Academy works to change that with a model that helps prepare young minds both academically and socially.

 Social Emotional Learning